DonBraulio/donbraulio.github.io/content/posts/maskcam.md

 {{< figure src="/images/maskcam/maskcam_hardware.avif" alt="Hardware for the smart camera" caption="Assembled smart camera that runs the computer vision pipeline" width="70%" >}}

-Here's an interesting project I worked on some time ago: a real-time computer vision system on a constrained embedded device.
-It required combining a high-level language like Python for fast development cycles, with the C++ components of NVIDIA's DeepStream which leverage GPU-accelerated processing.
+Here's an interesting Open Source project I worked on some time ago: a real-time computer vision system on a constrained embedded device.
+It required combining a high-level language (Python) to tackle all the requirements (remote server comm, streaming, file sharing), with the C++ components of NVIDIA's DeepStream which leverage GPU-accelerated processing.

+Let's dive into some interesting technical aspects of this full-fledged video pipeline capable of object detection, tracking, video streaming, storage management, and remote control—all running in harmony on a compact embedded device.
+Here’s how it works.

 I was the developer for this project while working at [Tryolabs](https://tryolabs.com).
 It was a collaboration with [BDTI](https://bdti.com) and led to a talk at [NVIDIA's GTC](https://www.nvidia.com/en-us/on-demand/session/gtcspring21-s32588/) that we delivered together with Evan Juras, the hardware engineer.

-Let's dive into some interesting technical aspects of this full-fledged video pipeline capable of object detection, tracking, video streaming, storage management, and remote control—all running in harmony on a compact embedded device.
-Here’s how it works.

 ## Challenge
 NVIDIA's Jetson Nano, while affordable and accessible (USD 90 at the time), is constrained in terms of memory (4GB of RAM) and CPU resources.
 Developing a system capable of handling multiple tasks—including computer vision, streaming, and storage management—requires efficient memory management, GPU processing, and robust orchestration of parallel processes.